 As many are aware we have some birdwatchers who are social members and come and watch from the corner, or watch the bird feeders they have put up beyond the Flying 15 area.
 We have asked John one of the regulars to let us know what they see.
 The Terns are nesting on the raft so please give that a good berth (they will let you know if you get to close!).
 If you want to know more stop and ask.

-BIRD and WILDLIFE SIGHTINGS – JULY 2018
+BIRD and WILDLIFE SIGHTINGS – August 2018